Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Introduction

 \section{Introduction}

 Copy-paste-modify is a common and inevitable practice during development.
 The developers frequently reuse code snippets from online programming Q\&A communities, e.g., Stack Overflow~\cite{StackOverflow}, open-source repositories, e.g., GitHub~\cite{GitHub}, or code generation of LLMs.
 However, in most cases the reused code snippets need additional adaptations to integrate to the local codebase.
 As reported, more than 85\% code snippets from Stack Overflow need to be adapted (modified) before integration into the local code~\cite{Zhang2024How,Chen2024How}.
 Variable identifiers are usually under adaptation since undeclared or conflict identifiers would lead to compilation errors or potential bugs.
 Consequently, code wiring, replacing unresolved variables with existing ones from the local context, is one of the most prevalent forms of adaptation.
-This term aligns with the analogy of electrical wiring, where components (variables in code) are intentionally connected to establish functionality.
-An example of code wiring from Stack overflow~\cite{StackoverFlowURL} to GitHub~\cite{GitHubURL} is presented in Fig.~\ref{fig:MotivatingExample}.
-Automatic code wiring can help developers get rid of the repetitive and trivial processes during the adaptation and concentrate on the complex business logic.
+An example of code wiring practice is presented in Fig.~\ref{fig:MotivatingExample}.
+Automatic code wiring can help developers get rid of the repetitive and error-prone processes during the adaptation and concentrate on the complex business logic.
 However, existing approaches are designed based on either simple heuristic rules~\cite{IntelliJIDEA} or templates extracted from historical modifications~\cite{ExampleStack}, leaving the context not effectively leveraged although 56.1\% of the adaptation cases are dependent on the surrounding context as reported by Zhang et al.~\cite{Zhang2024How}.
+Advanced code editing approaches~\cite{GrACE,CoEdPilot} are dependent on a rich history of prior edits, information that is inherently scarce in the context of code wiring.
 Full-parameter LLMs have demonstrated promising performance; however, their high latency renders them impractical for real-world applications.
 On the other hand, distilled LLMs with smaller parameter sizes tend to under perform in terms of accuracy and robustness.